lmelen4/idea-120-responses-lmelen4/week-05-o-neil.md

 A WMD means "Weapons of Math Destruction".
+She goes into detail why this is such a bad thing and why she hated the way they calculate the scores.
+She goes more into saying that the test scores are not fair enough and how they are continuosly affecting peoples lives.